-Dawson College will be hosting Montreal’s first NetBeans Day.
+Dawson College will again be hosting Montreal’s NetBeans Day.
 Unlike large commercial conferences NetBeans Day is a community organized event.
-It is loosely based around a central theme of NetBeans that supports a very wide range of languages, frameworks and techniques.
-The event is free to attend (with refreshments) and targeted at professional software developers, students and anyone with a general curiosity.
+With NetBeans now part of the Apache Foundation the day is about more than just the NetBeans IDE.
+It is also a celebration of all things open source.
+The event is free to attend (with refreshments) and targeted at students, professional software developers and anyone with a general curiosity.

 You can look forward to:

 - Demo-oriented sessions, with as few slides as possible.
 Lots of code!